WebizenAI/devdocs/old-work-archives/2018-webizen-net-au/about/references/social-informatics-design-concept-and-principles.md

 <iframe allowfullscreen="allowfullscreen" frameborder="0" height="315" loading="lazy" src="https://www.youtube.com/embed/Kr2K8mo-A5g?rel=0&start=4898" width="560"></iframe>

-<span style="font-weight: 400;">A ‘human centric web’ seeks to provide adherence to the principle that natural person be engendering support for the inscribed mechanics, of their temporal conscious existence in the natural world.</span>
+A ‘human centric web’ seeks to provide adherence to the principle that natural person be engendering support for the inscribed mechanics, of their temporal conscious existence in the natural world.

 > The continual development of ICT and the records produced by it will deliver exponentially growth of information stored about our lives to seemingly limitless levels of dynamic resolution.
 >